 More Drawings, No Erasing

 Advice from Jeff for young kids who love to draw and doodle: “Throw away their erasers.”
 David Silverman imparted some expertise knowledge on Jeff once “You should just draw with a Sharpie.
 It’ll keep you fiddling with stuff and fussing with stuff, it forces you just to make bold shapes.”
-Jeff took this advice to heart for a year only used a Sharpie when drawing – “It had a huge, positive impact.
+Jeff took this advice to heart for a year and only used a Sharpie when drawing – “It had a huge, positive impact.
 You can’t erase it.
 You can’t fiddle it.
 And I started filling books with drawings.
 My mom still has stuff that I drew.
 More drawings, no erasing.”

 Have you ever had one of those “Murphy’s Law” days?